CAFOD: Campaigns

-CAFOD has had many campaigns over the years and participated in joint campaigns with other charities.
-These campaigns tackled a series of topics, for example the impact of debt crises in the poorest nations ("Jubilee 2000", "Cancel the Debt", "Stop Cowboy Lenders", "The New Debt Crisis"), or the right of small-scale farmer around the world to use their seeds and the negative impact of powerful agribusiness companies ("Fix the Food System").
-Other campaigns demanded climate action ("The Time is Now"; "One Climate, One World"), renewable energy for the world's poorest people ("Power to Be"), or raised awareness against the UK Illegal Migration Act 2023 ("Build Bridges not Walls").
+CAFOD has organised many campaigns over the years and participated in joint campaigns with other charities.
+These campaigns tackled a series of topics, for example the impact of debt crises in the poorest nations ("Jubilee 2000", "Cancel the Debt", "Stop Cowboy Lenders", "The New Debt Crisis"), the right of small-scale farmers around the world to use their seeds, and the negative impact of powerful agribusiness companies ("Fix the Food System", launched in 2022).
+Other campaigns have demanded climate action ("The Time is Now"; "One Climate, One World"), renewable energy for the world's poorest people ("Power to Be"), or raised awareness against the UK Illegal Migration Act 2023 ("Build Bridges not Walls").

 CAFOD supports and administers the process whereby Catholic communities (churches, schools, religious orders and chaplaincies) can apply for the Livesimply award, through which communities can record, celebrate and develop their approach to living simply, in solidarity with people in poverty and sustainably with creation.
+As of February 2024, 100 schools had been awarded LiveSimply recognition.
 Participation in CAFOD's LiveSimply programme has been commended by the Catholic Bishops of England and Wales.